TCP

 Buffer_Size

 Specify the maximum buffer size in KB to receive a JSON message.
-If not set, the default size will be the value of Chunk_Size.
+If not set, the default is the value of Chunk_Size.

 Chunk_Size